 - TENANT AGREEMENTS: If you rent your home, please provide a copy of the pet agreement clause of your rental lease and permission from your landlord PRIOR TO adopting any cat or kitten from our shelter.

 - LONG DISTANCE ADOPTIONS: We usually do not place cats or kittens into a home that would require a travel distance of more than 4 hours travel time.
 This is to keep down the stress of being rehomed, especially for cats who have been traumatized.

 - TLC CATS: Our TLC cats and kittens just need a little more tender loving care.
 They have often been traumatized by being abandoned and have a form of Feline Post Traumatic Stress Disorder or PTSD.
 This can make them hypervigilant, extra sensitive to loud noises or fast movements and more likely to stay in hiding.
 Our loving volunteers help these cats blossom over time, but TLC cats may need a special person to help them recover fully at home.
 We offer counseling and further training with these adoptions, as well as home installations as needed.

 - POPULAR CAT POLICY: If there are many people interested in adopting a specific cat/kitten at the same time, the names of applicants who are qualified by the Adoption Committee will be entered into a random drawing.
 This provides all qualified adopters an equal opportunity to adopt the cat/kitten of their choice.

 Adopting a cat or kitten is a 15-20 year commitment.
-Thank you for helping us follow these policies to make the best decisions both for our cats and kittens and for their adoptive families.
+Thank you for helping us follow these policies to make the best decisions both for our cats and kittens and for their forever families.